Oct 3, 3018

 Network allocation

-GANA provides a Terraform resource gana_allocate_subnet to allow allocating a subnet range for any resource type.
+GANA provided a Terraform resource gana_allocate_subnet to allow allocating a subnet range for any resource type.

 // Allocate a subnet to the resource